mcandre/slice/README.md

 * Text processing
 * File previewing

-For example, `head`/`tail` only show the very start and end of a document.
-Where slice shows a more representative interlace of the overall content.
-Like `less`/`more`, but in a compact, intentionally lossy form.
+For example, `head`/`tail` show only the very start and end of a document.
+Whereas slice shows a more representative interlace of the overall content.
+Akin to `less`/`more`, but in a compact, intentionally lossy form.

 ## Usage